Teradata/techbytes-using-python-with-vantage/README-TBv2_Py.txt

 the code examples across the aforementioned parts of this TechBytes demo.

-The demo files are Python notebooks with the code, HTML printouts of completed code execution for reference, short presentations about each demo part, and the demo data.
+The demo files are Python notebooks with the code, HTML printouts of completed code execution, short presentations about each demo part, and the demo data.
+The notebooks are anonymized; that is, you need to replace the names of target systems, databases, and file paths as needed to execute the code on your hardware.
+The HTML printouts illustrate sample code execution with results for reference.

 The demo data is a collection of 3 data sets in the Inputs/Data/ folder, namely:
 - Accounts